behu-kea/first-semester-java/lessons/week-02/5-friday.md

 Let's make a Java program that works like this👇

-Firstly it will ask for the user name
+Firstly it will ask for the firstname and then lastname

 Then it will greet the user with a welcoming (and not too threatening) message!